CloudNative-OracleAPAC/CloudNative-VBCS/MOB_EXTRA_1.md

 Once you hit the Stage button (above) the Mobile application is staged and, as it says on the screen, you can scan to install on your device (via the QR scan or by downloading the .ipa file) and start the next stage of your development process

 ![alt text](resources/images/mob/E6.png "Logo Title Text 1")

+## Congratulations you have completed your myTravel Mobile App using VBCS!

 ---
 > [`HOME`](README.md) | [`MOB PART 1`](MOB_PART_1.md) | [`EXTRA`](MOB_EXTRA_1.md)